Third US vaccine could raise question: Which shots are best?

 Importantly, the Food and Drug Administration reported this week that, just like its predecessors, the J&J shot offers strong protection against the worst outcomes.
 By 28 days after the injection, there were no hospitalizations or deaths in study volunteers given the J&J shot, compared with 16 hospitalizations and seven deaths in those given a dummy shot.

-Independent advisers to the FDA began daylong discussions Friday on whether to allow widespread use of J&J’s vaccine, setting the stage for a final decision within days.
+Independent advisers to the FDA on Friday discussed J&J's study data ahead of a vote on whether to recommend widespread use of the vaccine, setting the stage for a final decision within days.

-Despite declining cases, hospitalizations and deaths, government scientists warned that circulating variants could slow progress against the pandemic.
+While J&J is seeking FDA authorization for its single-dose version, the company is also studying whether a second dose boosts protection.

-“We are not out of the woods yet,” said Adam MacNeil of the Centers for Disease Control and Prevention.
+Panel member Dr. Paul Offit warned that launching a two-dose version of the vaccine down the road might cause problems.

 If the J&J vaccine is authorized, U.S. officials expect to have only a few million doses to divide between states in initial shipments.
 But by the end of March, J&J has said it can supply enough to vaccinate 20 million people — a much-needed boost to stretched supplies.